etsangsplk/hashgraph-ledger/README.md

     }
     var serializedTransaction = Ledger.serializeAndSign(tx, './path_to_private_key.pem', 'passphrase');

     // At this point, the transaction is just a signed string.
-Sending it to a node is not implemented yet.
-It might be something like this
+Sending it to a node on the network is not implemented yet.
-    // node.sendTransaction(serializedTransaction)
+    // This will execute the transaction only on the local database.
+    Ledger.sendTransaction(serializedTransaction)